Hear the Difference

 The Coaxial Conundrum

-Speaker designers have long been aware that coaxial designs offer the advantages of a single point source for a consistent acoustic center and a symmetrical dispersion pattern.
-But until now, designing coaxial systems without a variety of acoustic anomalies has been extremely expensive.
+Coaxial designs offer the advantages of a single point source for a consistent acoustic center and a symmetrical dispersion pattern.
+But designing coaxial systems without acoustic anomalies has been extremely expensive—until now.

 Solving the problems involved in coaxial designs requires massive amounts of DSP and subtle, sophisticated transducer design, which is why such systems have, in the past, been limited to very high-end systems with external processors.

 However, Fulcrum Acoustic’s amazing, cutting-edge technology has allowed us to overcome the usual design problems of coaxial systems while taking advantage of coaxial’s unique properties.
 Thanks to custom transducers and TQ algorithms designed by Fulcrum’s Dave Gunness, Sceptre CoActual monitors deliver clarity and coherence that has previously only been available in ultra-high-end systems.

 Multi-way, non-coaxial speaker designs have long been the way to go in speaker applications.
 But they suffer from the changing relationship between the listener and the speaker elements: When you move around in the coverage area, the sound is inconsistent.
 Even more troublesome, the crossover point between the drivers can sometimes be audible.